PHPCSStandards/PHP_CodeSniffer-website/CONTRIBUTING.md

 * The source of the Wiki was imported into this repository to maintain the commit history.
 * A [GitHub Actions workflow](https://github.com/PHPCSStandards/PHP_CodeSniffer-documentation/blob/main/.github/workflows/publish-wiki.yml) was added:
-    * It pre-processes the `.md` files to replace placeholders and inject some other content (see [Guidelines for updating the wiki files](#guidelines-for-updating-the-wiki-files)).
+    * It pre-processes the `.md` files to replace placeholders and inject some other content (see [Guidelines for Updating the Wiki Files](#guidelines-for-updating-the-wiki-files)).
     * And then it pushes the resulting updated `.md` files to the upstream Wiki repo.

 <p align="right"><a href="#table-of-contents">back to top</a></p>